 Prompt direct current cardioversion is more effective than antiarrhythmic drugs; however, the success of defibrillation is time dependent, with about a 10% decline in success after each minute of VF (or pulseless VT).
 Automated external defibrillators (AEDs) allow minimally trained rescuers to treat VT or VF.
 Their use by first responders (police and fire services) and their prominent availability in public locations has increased the likelihood of resuscitation.

 Defibrillating paddles or AED pads are placed between the clavicle and the 2nd intercostal space along the right sternal border and over the 5th or 6th intercostal space at the apex of the heart.
 Conventional defibrillator paddles are used with conducting paste; pads have conductive gel incorporated into them.
 Only 1 initial countershock is now advised (the previous recommendation was 3 stacked shocks), after which chest compression is resumed.
 Energy level for biphasic defibrillators is between 120 and 200 joules (2 joules/kg in children); monophasic defibrillators are set at 360 joules.
 Postshock rhythm is not checked until after 2 min of chest compression.
 Subsequent shocks are delivered at the same or higher energy level (maximum 360 joules, 2 to 4 joules/kg in children).
-Patients remaining in VF or VT receive continued chest compression and ventilation and optional drug therapy as see Drugs for ACLS.
+Patients remaining in VF or VT receive continued chest compression and ventilation and optional drug therapy as discussed in Drugs for ACLS.

 Monitor and IV